Why Podiatrists Recommend Hoka Shoes

 Hubble Heel

 Certain models (Model K name) of Hoka shoes feature a distinctive component called the Hubble Heel.
-It’s a cushioning technology that’s located in the heel area of the shoe.
-Hoka designed the Hubble Heel to provide their users with maximum comfort and assist in shock absorption during physical activity.
+It’s a cushioning technology located in the heel area of the shoe.
+Hoka designed the Hubble Heel to provide users with maximum comfort and assist in shock absorption during physical activity.

 Are Hoka Shoes Good For Flat Feet